 Lab members are required to show a picture of their bench space plus a slide about a relevant safety matter at their group meeting presentation.
 An example of a safety matter could be a near-miss incident or safety considerations for a common technique or commonly used chemical in the lab.

 Cleanliness of shared spaces

 All lab members are expected to keep shared equipment and spaces clean and tidy.
 While each person has a different standard of cleanliness, shared spaces should be kept to the highest standard of organization and tidiness.
-These spaces should be left in the same condition they were found, if not tidier.
+These spaces should be left in at least the same condition they were found, if not tidier.
 This applies especially to the tissue culture room, where high traffic volumes and limited storage make it critical that each and every user does their part to keep the space neat and tidy.

 Broken equipment and alarms

 If a piece of equipment is broken, lab members are expected to report the situation to the lab manager and/or the equipment steward immediately upon discovery.
 Similarly, if an alarm is ringing, lab members are expected to address the issue if they feel comfortable doing so, or report the issue to the lab manager immediately.
 Lab members must not ignore the alarm or wait for someone else to take care of it.

 Annual lab safety meetings will be held to assign stewardships and discuss changes in the lab.
 All lab members must attend these meetings.